-The National Preparedness Goal defines a vision of what to accomplish and a set of tools - including IPP grant investments - to forge a unified national consensus about what to do and how to work together at the Federal, State, local, and tribal levels.
-Private sector participation is integral to the Goal's success.
-It outlines 15 scenarios of terrorist attacks or national disasters that form the basis of much of the Federal exercise and training regime.
-In addition, it identifies some 37 critical capabilities that DHS is making the focus of key investments with State, local and tribal partners.
+The Guidelines first defines a vision of what to accomplish and then provides a set of tools to forge a unified national consensus about what to do and how to work together at the Federal, State, local, and Tribal levels.
+Private sector participation is integral to the Guidelines' success.
+The Guidelines outlines 15 scenarios of terrorist attacks or national disasters that form the basis of much of the Federal exercise and training regime.
+In addition, it identifies 37 critical capabilities that will be DHS's focus for key investments with State, local and Tribal partners.

-DHS expects its critical infrastructure partners - including recipients of IPP grants - to be familiar with this national preparedness architecture and to incorporate elements of this architecture into their planning, operations and investment to the degree practicable.
-Our funding priorities outlined in this document reflect National Preparedness Goal priority investments as appropriate.
-Programmatic requirements or priority investment categories reflecting the national preparedness architecture for this IPP grant program are expressly identified below.
+DHS expects its critical infrastructure partners - including recipients of PSGP grants - to be familiar with this national preparedness architecture and to incorporate elements of this architecture into their planning, operations, and investment to the degree practicable.
+DHS funding priorities outlined in this document reflect the National Preparedness Guidelines priority investments as appropriate.
+Programmatic requirements or priority investment categories reflecting the national preparedness architecture for this grant program are expressly identified below.